 7. Make Time to Move

-8. Try Mindfulness Based Stress Reduction (MBSR)
+8. Try Mindfulness-Based Stress Reduction (MBSR)

 9. Get Involved Socially

-Social support is undeniably linked to lower stress and higher levels of empathy.7 Whether you volunteer, join a mom’s group, teach a class, or schedule a recurring happy hour date with friends, humans need other humans to “coregulate” and destress one another.
-Find a time each week to be with other adults in a social relationship, ideally outside of your home.
+Social support is undeniably linked to lower stress and higher levels of empathy.6 Whether you volunteer, join a mom’s group, teach a class, or schedule a recurring happy hour date with friends, humans need other humans to “coregulate” and destress one another.
+Find a time each week to be with other adults in a social relationship, ideally outside your home.

 When Therapy Can Help